smaht-dac/smaht-pipeline-utils/docs/yaml_workflow.rst

 input
 -----
 Description of input files and parameters for the workflow.
-See :ref:`Input Definition <input>`.
+See :ref:`Input Definition <input_a>`.

 output
 ------
 Description of expected outputs for the workflow.
-See :ref:`Output Definition <output>`.
+See :ref:`Output Definition <output_a>`.

 Optional
 ^^^^^^^^